 A prime focus for the Council is to ensure that returns from the PIF are at a level that meets its objectives for the fund.
-The total return on the portfolio (net of all costs) measured on a rolling five-year basis is a target of 3.3 per cent plus NZ inflation (as measured by the Consumers Price Index).
+The total return on the portfolio (net of all costs) measured on a rolling five-year basis is currently a target of 3.3 per cent per annum plus NZ inflation (as measured by the Consumers Price Index).

-Assessment: Actual return net of costs was 2.4% (for the Mercer managed funds excluding the \$1.57m legacy Australian interests) for the 12 month period to 30 June 2020.
-The total return of the portfolio (excluding the legacy Australian interests) for the past five years is 6.5% p.a. which is 1.8% above the rolling five-year target.
+Assessment: Actual return net of costs was 0.9% for the 12 month period to 30 June 2022.
+The total return of the portfolio for the past five years is 7.9% p.a. which is 1.6% above the rolling five-year target.